eclipse-tractusx/managed-identity-wallet/docs/arc42/revocation-service/main.md

 Simply deleting credentials will not work as there might be possible that holder save credentials in other location and present it to verifier.

-When any business partner deboarded from Cofinity-X
+When any business partner deboarded from Catena-X

 When there a any changes in credentials or updates needed in credentials.
 In this case, we need to revoke the older VC and need to reissue it.